wlansu/Campaign-Alchemy/README.md

 ## What's the tech stack?
 The site is written in Python/Django with HTMX to allow for a SPA look and feel.

+## Where can I sign up?
+Nowhere yet, it's still in beta, but if you're interested do let me know and I'll see if I can speed up development!

 ## Running the project in PyCharm

 ### Docker-Compose